 What they like is to be a man’s last romance.

 You might like: Learn more about St. Patrick and St. Patrick’s Day.

 A Merry Christmas this December

-Check out our Big Merry Christmas page with wishes, greetings, quotes, funny quotations, images and jokes.
+You might like our Big Merry Christmas page with wishes, greetings, quotes, funny quotations, images, and jokes.